UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Supply Chain Solutions

-EC’s supply chain solutions provide support and logistical services to OEMs, EMS providers and electronic component manufacturers, enabling them to optimize supply chains on a local, regional or global basis.
-By combining internal competencies in global warehousing and logistics, information technology and asset management with its global footprint and extensive partner relationships, EC’s supply chain solutions provide for a deeper level of engagement with its customers.
-These customers can manage their supply chains to meet the demands of a competitive global environment without a commensurate investment in physical assets, systems and personnel.
-With supply chain planning tools and a variety of inventory management solutions, EC provides solutions that meet a customer’s just-in-time requirements and minimize risk in a variety of scenarios including lean manufacturing, demand flow and outsourcing.
+EC’s supply chain solutions provide support and logistics services to OEMs, EMS providers, and electronic component manufacturers, enabling them to optimize supply chains on a local, regional or global basis.
+EC’s internal competencies in global warehousing and logistics, information technology, and asset management, combined with its global footprint and extensive supplier relationships, allows EC to develop supply chain solutions that provide for a deeper level of engagement with its customers.
+These customers can manage their supply chains to meet the demands of a competitive global environment without a commensurate investment in physical assets, systems, and personnel.
+With supply chain planning tools and a variety of inventory management solutions, EC provides solutions that meet a customer’s requirements and minimize supply chain risk in a variety of scenarios.

-EC provides integrated solutions including technical design, integration and assembly of embedded products, systems and solutions primarily for industrial applications.
-EC also provides integrated solutions for intelligent and innovative embedded display solutions, including touch and passive displays.
+EC provides embedded solutions including technical design, integration and assembly of embedded products, systems, and solutions primarily for industrial applications.
+EC also provides embedded display solutions, including touch and passive displays.
 In addition, EC develops and produces standard board and industrial subsystems and application-specific devices that enable it to produce specialized systems tailored to specific customer requirements.
-EC serves OEMs that require embedded systems and solutions, including engineering, product prototyping, integration and other value-added services in the medical, telecommunications, industrial and digital editing markets.
+EC serves OEMs that require embedded systems and solutions, including engineering, product prototyping, integration, and other value-added services in the medical, telecommunications, industrial, and digital editing markets.

-Avnet’s Farnell operating group primarily supports lower-volume customers that need electronic components quickly to develop, prototype and test their products.
-It distributes a comprehensive portfolio of kits, tools, electronic components and industrial automation components, as well as test and measurement products to both engineers and entrepreneurs.
-Farnell brings the latest products, services and development trends all together in element14, an industry-leading online community where engineers collaborate to solve one another’s design challenges.
-In element14, members get consolidated information on new technologies as well as access to experts and product specifications.
-Members can see what other engineers are working on, learn from online training and get the help they need to optimize their own designs.
+Avnet’s Farnell operating group primarily supports lower-volume customers that need electronic components quickly to develop, prototype, and test their products.
+It distributes a comprehensive portfolio of kits, tools, electronic components, industrial automation components, and test and measurement products to both engineers and entrepreneurs, primarily through an e-commerce channel.
+Farnell brings the latest products, services, and development trends all together in element14, an industry-leading online community where engineers collaborate to solve one another’s design challenges.

 One of Avnet’s competitive strengths is the breadth and quality of the suppliers whose products it distributes.
-There were no suppliers from which sales of its products exceeded 10% of consolidated sales during fiscal 2020.
-During fiscal years 2019 and 2018, Texas Instruments (“TI”) products accounted for approximately 10% and 11% of the Company’s sales, respectively.
+Products from one single supplier was approximately 10% of consolidated sales during fiscal 2023, and no single supplier exceeded 10% of consolidated sales during fiscal years 2022, and 2021.
 Listed in the table below are the major product categories and the Company’s approximate sales of each during the past three fiscal years.
-Other consists primarily of test and measurement as well as maintenance, repair and operations (MRO) products.
+“Other” consists primarily of test and measurement and maintenance, repair and operations (MRO) products.

 Interconnect, passive & electromechanical (IP&E)